Agra Cantonment railway station

 Agra Cantt (station code: AGC) is the main railway station in the Indian city of Agra.
 It is located near the Sadar Bazaar towards the southwest of the city.
-It lies on the main Delhi–Chennai and one of the Delhi–Mumbai lines.
+It lies on the main Delhi–Chennai line and one of the Delhi–Mumbai lines.

 History

 The -wide metre-gauge Delhi–Bandikui and Bandikui–Agra lines of Rajputana State Railway were opened in 1874.
 The Agra–Jaipur line was converted to broad gauge in 2005.

 The broad-gauge Agra–Delhi chord was opened in 1904.

 Electrification

 The Faridabad–Mathura–Agra section was electrified in 1982–85, Tundla–Yamuna Bridge in 1988–89 and Yamuna Bridge–Agra in 1990–91.

 The station

 Agra Cantt railway station has 6 platforms: